HP offers TouchPad on discount month after launch

-SAN FRANCISCO Hewlett-Packard Co is offering a hefty discount on its TouchPad tablet a month after it launched the WebOS-based mobile device in a booming market dominated by Apple Inc's iPad.
+SAN FRANCISCO Aug 5 Hewlett Packard (HPQ.N) is offering a hefty discount on its TouchPad tablet a month after it launched the WebOS-based mobile device in a booming market dominated by Apple Inc's (AAPL.O) iPad.

 The company is offering an instant rebate of $100 on its website for both its 16 GB and 32 GB tablet versions, bringing their price down to $400 and $500, respectively.